Inboxen/Inboxen/README.md

 touch #234
 ```

-If you are committing on `master , then make sure to end your commit message
+If you are committing on `main , then make sure to end your commit message
-with "IN MASTER" so we know who to blame when stuff breaks.
+with "AM MAIN" so we know who to blame when stuff breaks.